top of page

 • Supporting a surf therapy program for 25 kids in Robertsport.

-• Organizing and implementing the 9th Annual Liberian National Surfing Competition, which attracted 50 local competitors,12 international contestants and 1000+ spectators.
+• Organizing and implementing the 9th Annual Liberian National Surfing Competion.

 • Relationship building with the International Surf Association for future training and events.